Make your research visible

 Create ORCID

-ORCID, Open Researcher and Contributor ID, is a free international register where researchers can create a unique digital ID that links you, your research and your activities.
-It follows you throughout your career regardless of whether you change university, research area, name or city.
-The purpose of ORCID is to link research results to the right author, and to support researchers in managing information between different systems.
-Many major publishers use ORCID in their pre-publication workflows, such as Elsevier, Nature Publishing Group, Springer and Thomson Reuters.
-ORCID is also used by a number of different research funding bodies when applying for research grants, such as the Swedish Research Council and Fortes.
+The purpose of ORCID is to connect research results to the correct author and to support researchers in managing information across different systems.
+Many major publishers use ORCID in their pre-publication workflows, including Elsevier, Nature Publishing Group, Springer and Thomson Reuters.
+ORCID is also used by several research funding bodies in grant applications, such as the Swedish Research Council and Forte.

 - ORCID